How to Create a Mailchimp Landing Page in WordPress

 which doesn’t provide a professional first impression.

-Luckily there’s an alternative to Mailchimp landing pages that is both professional-looking, easy to use, and gives you full control over your page: SeedProd.
+Luckily there’s an alternative to Mailchimp’s built-in landing page service that is both professional-looking, easy to use, and gives you complete control over your page: SeedProd.

-Every page you build with SeedProd is hosted on your WordPress site, giving you full control over your landing page URL, content, settings, and more.
+Every page you build with SeedProd is hosted on your WordPress site, giving you complete control over your landing page URL, content, settings, and more.

 With tons of stunning landing page templates, getting your page looking the way you want is a breeze.
 And because the page editor is drag and drop, you won’t need to hire a developer.